Skip to content

 “Drawn to Cleveland,” Museum of Contemporary Art, Cleveland, OH

-2004 “Images of Time and Place: Contemporary Views of Landscape,” Lehman College Art Gallery, New York, NY
+2004 “Images of Time and Place: Contemporary Views of Landscape,” Lehman College Art Gallery, Lehman College, New York, NY

-“A Celebration of the Arts Lifetime Achievement Honorees in the Visual Arts,” Guild Hall, Southampton, NY
+“A Celebration of the Arts Lifetime Achievement Honorees in the Visual Arts,” Guild Hall, East Hampton, NY

 “North Fork/South Fork: East End Art Now,” Parrish Art Museum, Southampton, NY

-“Art from the Paris Review,” Guild Hall, Southampton, NY
+“Art from the Paris Review,” Guild Hall, East Hampton, NY

 “Temporalscape,” Haines Gallery, San Francisco, CA